shicks/ahep/README.md

     * Need to ensure we're using a consistent version of python as all the deps
     * Using venv

+Note: WeasyPrint is not viable.
+Instead, we'll use Chrome headless and qpdf to underlay the background.
+(There doesn't seem to be a decent way to get a full bleed background with Chrome without also causing the inter-page margins to disappear.

+* `qpdf --underlay ahep-bg.pdf --repeat=1-z -- chrome.pdf final.pdf`

 ## Jekyll